NVIDIA/TensorRT-Model-Optimizer/README.md

 python -c "import modelopt"
 ```

-Alternatively for PyTorch, you can also use [NVIDIA NGC PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags) with Model Optimizer pre-installed starting from 24.06 PyTorch container.
+Alternatively for PyTorch, you can also use [NVIDIA NGC PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags) with Model Optimizer pre-installed starting from 24.06 container.
 Make sure to update the Model Optimizer version to the latest one if not already.

 ## Techniques